 Using a Carleton purchasing card closely resembles using one's personal credit card, except that use is restricted to business-related purchases.
 Each cardholder is required to keep the card secure and is encouraged to use it for every possible college-related purchase.

-Each purchasing card has been set with spending limits, account distribution and transaction information.
-Transactions on each card default to a specified department number and expense code which can be modified by the cardholder as needed.
-Cardholders are responsible for assuring that their transactions are charged to the correct department and object.
+Each purchasing card has been set with spending limits, account distribution and account parameters.
+Transactions on each card default to a specified department number which can be modified upon request.
+Cardholders are responsible for assuring that their transactions are charged to the correct department and expense code.

 Cardholders may use the card to place an order in person at the supplier site, on a secure site on the internet, over the phone or by fax.